md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Risk management frameworks.
 * Public trust and accountability.

-The goal is to ensure that technological advancement remains aligned with societal values and public interests.
+The goal is to ensure that technological advancement remains aligned with societal values and public interests [1,4,5,6,7,8,9,14,15,50].

-### Bangla-Language AI and Digital Inclusion
+## Bangla-Language AI and Digital Inclusion

-Bangla represents one of the most widely spoken languages in the world and provides a unique opportunity for AI innovation.
+Bangla represents one of the most widely spoken languages in the world and provides a unique opportunity for AI innovation [37,39,41,46,48,49].

 Future opportunities may include: